NoisyLeon/surfpy/README.md

 7. Bayesian Monte Carlo inversion(1. isotropic inversion using rf and Rayleigh wave; 2.
 VTI inversion using rf, Rayleigh waves and Love waves)
 8. A least-square inversion for azimuthally anisotropic Vs model

-If you use this package, please considerring citing the following papers:
+If you use this package, please consider citing the following papers:

 Feng, L. and Ritzwoller, M.H., 2017.
 The effect of sedimentary basins on surface waves that pass through them.
 Geophysical Journal International, 211(1), pp.572-592.